vinialx/vloggo/README.md

 # Loggo

-Professional logging library for Node.js and Bun with file rotation, SMTP notifications, and JSON output support.
+Logging library for Node.js and Bun with file rotation, SMTP notifications, and JSON output support.

 ## Features